 - Repeat steps 4 and 5 until all of the photos are in the new dated folder structure.

 - There may be many leftover empty folders in the Folders panel – these can now be deleted.

-Hopefully, by the time you’ve finished all of the tidying up we’ve been doing over the last couple of months, you’ll have a wonderfully tidy catalog, and you can concentrate on actually working with your photos instead of managing them.
+Hopefully, by the time you’ve finished all of the tidying up we’ve been doing in this series of blog posts you’ll have a wonderfully tidy catalog, and you can concentrate on actually working with your photos instead of managing them.

 Here’s a list of the related blog posts: